backdrop-contrib/samlauth/README.md

 recognize the login as belonging to the right Drupal account anymore.
 If the changed value was not seen in a previous SAML login before, then a new Drupal account is created - and duplicate Drupal accounts will likely create operational issues for your site.
-If the changed value was alreayd seen in a previous SAML login, then a different/wrong existing Drupal user is logged in, which constitutes a security risk.
+If the changed value was already seen in a previous SAML login, then a different/wrong existing Drupal user is logged in, which constitutes a security risk.